 The landlord is responsible for collecting the tenant portion of the rent each month.

 Tired of dealing with Housing Assistance Payments (HAP) checks each month?
-The Department of Housing Services now offers Electronic Funds Transfer (EFT) payments.
-To apply, complete the EFT Application and e-mail it back to us.
+The Department of Housing Services now offers two payment options: Electronic Funds Transfer (EFT) payments and Reliacard.

 Terminating the Tenancy

 During the first year, the tenancy may not be terminate for "no cause".
 However, you may terminate the rental agreement during the first year for "good cause".
 "Good cause" includes violations of the rental agreement and non-payment of rent, to name a few.
 Just like all renters, Section 8 Voucher tenants are obligated to abide by their rental agreements.

 After the first year of tenancy, the landlord may terminate the rental agreement without cause at the end of any defined term.
 You may determine how the rental agreement renews after the first year by stating the renewal terms in the rental agreement when it is signed with the tenant.

 More detailed information…

 If you would like more detailed information, you may download our landlord handbook, Window of Opportunity.
 You may also call our main number at (503) 846-4794 and then select option 2 to access our phone menu for landlords.
 You may also contact our staff by e-mail.

 Thank you for your interest in the Section 8 Housing Choice Voucher Program!